COVID-19 and Hospital and Facility Administration

 TIP: To quickly search this webpage, use Ctrl+F to show the find bar (Cmd+F for Mac).
 On an iPhone, press the share icon and locate the "find on page" icon.

-1. Does the ASA have any kind of algorithm or decision tree on how to handle patients coming through for elective, urgent and emergent surgery?
+1. Does the ASA have any kind of algorithm or decision tree on how to handle patients coming through for elective, urgent and emergent surgery during COVID-19 spikes?

-- We have not produced an algorithm on how local hospitals should handle elective, urgent and emergent surgery.
-There are many contingencies that a hospital must consider, including, but not limited to, patient population, community COVID-19 spread, social distancing, equipment availability and type of elective procedure (will a delay cause more harm?).
+- ASA joined with the American Hospital Association (AHA), Association of periOperative Registered Nurses (AORN), and the American College of Surgeons (ACS) on guidance related to case prioritization for local facilities should handle elective, urgent and emergent surgery.
+That guidance can be found in our Roadmap for Maintaining Essential Surgery during COVID-19 Pandemic document.
+There are many contingencies that a hospital must consider, including, but not limited to, patient population, community COVID-19 spread, social distancing, equipment availability and type of elective procedure.
 Hospitals, anesthesiology departments and other healthcare workers should work together to create their own institutional algorithm or decision tree based on these factors.

 2. Why are anesthesiologists being asked to perform more intubations in my facility when there are other physicians who are trained to do so?